realmcu/HoneyGUI/doc/en/Design/overview.md

-# Smart UI system overview
+# RealUI system overview

-Smart UI system is an efficient embedded solution for display projects based on HoneyGUI.
+RealUI system is an efficient embedded solution for display projects based on HoneyGUI.

-HoneyGUI is a display software framework that includes RealUI and LVGL.

 ## RealUI workflow

-The workflow of the smart UI system is mainly divided into four steps.
+The workflow of the RealUI system is mainly divided into four steps.

 <center><img src="https://foruda.gitee.com/images/1703054193639447830/2052fd20_9325830.png",alt="GUI flow.png"/></center>